Toby-3-Strands/toto_apps_docs/toto_alphabet/privacy_policy.md

 *We do not collect or use any data from you.*

-If you do not agree with our policies and practives, please do not use our services.
+If you do not agree with our policies and practices, please do not use our services.
 If you have any question or concerns, please contact us at [toby_anderson@threestrands.in](mailto:toby_anderson@threestrands.in)